Charlton Heston as Moses in The Ten Commandments (Paramount Pictures)

 But the film doesn’t even live by its own rules, in that it only allows Moses to physically age through the unconvincing growth of longer (and whiter) facial hair and beard.
 There are no chicken necks, no crow’s feet, no crinkly skin visible anywhere, to give evidence to the aging process.

 The prophet is as lean in senility as he was in his youth — and just as talkative, too, which is inconsistent with the biblical narrative that ascribes a stammer and slowness to his speech.
 His mental and physical acuity, however, remain unchanged: “His eye was not dim, nor his natural force abated.”

 Life expectancy at birth in the 1950s was shown to be around 68 years of age for males, and slightly higher for females.
-Due to advances in preventative medicine and better quality health care, as well as free mandatory vaccinations for all Americans, life expectancy rates since the fifties have risen dramatically over the past 60 or more years to its present level of approximately 76 years of age for men, and 81 years for women.
+Due to advances in preventative medicine and better quality health care, as well as free mandatory vaccinations for all Americans, life expectancy rates since the fifties have risen dramatically over the past 60 or more years to its present level of approximately 76 years of age for men (on average), and 81 years for women.

 There are no reliable statistics available from biblical times to substantiate any of the claims in it of male or female longevity.
 Not until the last scene of the film do we even realize that Moses is to be put out to pasture — probably due to his possessing the longest and whitest beard of any of the other male protagonists This dichotomy in the script has never been satisfactorily explained, but merely points up the picture’s old-fashioned quaintness in preserving for posterity the ideals of beauty, slimness, and desirability among its staple of fifties movie icons, permanently enshrined on celluloid as the glorious screen figures they were intended to be.